21. Flight

 Claudine

 Claudine de La Tour-Turenne (1520-1591) was lady-in-waiting of Marguerite de Valois (1553-1615), the spouse of the French king Henri IV (1553-1610).
-On October 31; 1535 Claudine married, at the age of 15, to Justus II (1510-1557), seigneur of Tournon and count of Rousillon.
+On October 31, 1535, Claudine married, at the age of 15, to Justus II (1510-1557), Seigneur of Tournon and Count of Rousillon.
 At the age of 37 she became a widow.

 Bright queen Margot

-Queen Margot is Marguerite de Valois (1553-1615), queen of France and Navarra, She was the daughter of Henri II (1519-1559) and Catherina de Medici (1519-1589).
+Queen Margot is Marguerite de Valois (1553-1615), queen of France and Navarra.
+She was the daughter of Henri II (1519-1559) and Catherina de Medici (1519-1589).
 Three of her brothers have been kings of France: François II (1544-1560), Charles IX (1550-1574) and Henri III (1551-1589).

-Her mother first tried to pair her off to various other men, but eventually arrived at her cousin, Henri of Navarra, the later king Henri IV.
+Her mother first tried to pair her off to various other men, but eventually arrived at her cousin, Henri of Navarra (1553-1610), the later king Henri IV.
 The marriage took place on August 18, 1572.
 Henri was a protestant, and according to various sources Catherina de Medici would have tried to take advantage of the gathering of the Huguenots in Paris to organize the bloodbath of the St. Bartholomew's Day in the night between August 24 and 25, 1572.

 The marriage of Marguerite and Henri knew much reciprocal cheating, and long periods of separation.
 In 1599 it was annulled.
 Marguerite kept her title of queen.

 Her memoirs, published more than one hundred years after her death, described innumerable anecdotes about the kings Charles IX, Henri III and Henri IV.
 Meanwhile she caused many scandals herself.
-Se died on May 27, 1615.
+She died on May 27, 1615.

 The bloody wedding of his friend Guessard